 Experience the benefits of Energy Yoga with Paullene at the SunBird Golf Resort, Navajo Room, upper level.

-Note: No afternoon yoga on Mondays during May
+Classes will start on Tuesday, Sept.
+3, the day after Labor Day.
+Note: No afternoon yoga on Mondays during September

-We will continue the slapping or tapping, as this ancient Martial Arts energizes the body and gets the energy, QI, flowing through the body.
+For the September classes, I am adding certain breathing exercises called pranayama, which will help enliven your body.
+We will continue the slapping or tapping, as this ancient martial arts energizes the body and gets the energy, or qi, flowing through the body.
 We do this at the beginning or during most of the classes.
 It is a good practice for you to do at home to wake up your body and spirit.
-Research has shown that this exercise increases circulation, reduces blood pressure and produces a positive attitude.
+Research has shown that this exercise increases circulation, reduces blood pressure, and produces a positive attitude.

-The other yogic exercises like Warrior 1 and Warrior 2, Deer Pose and Cat Stretch increase strength and flexibility.
+The other yogic exercises like warrior 1, warrior 2, deer/pigeon pose, and cat/cow movements to increase strength and flexibility.
 As we get older, we tend to lose bone and muscle mass.
-The micro facia, the connective tissues, become stiffened and the joints then don’t work very well.
+The micro facia—the connective tissues—become stiffened, and the joints then don’t work very well.
 It takes consistent yoga practice to increase both bone density and muscle mass and flexibility.